 Which card is best?

-You want to earn the highest yearly rewards value
+Best for the highest yearly rewards value

-If you’re interested in earning the highest yearly rewards value from a 1.5 percent cash back card, the Chase Freedom Unlimited card is your best bet.
+If you’re interested in earning the highest yearly rewards value from a 1.5% cash back card, the Chase Freedom Unlimited® is your best bet.

-You don’t want to spend a large sum of money up front
+Best for not spending a large sum of money up front